 Halfway Houses is a mixed primary school for children between the ages of 4 and 11 years.
-The classes are accommodated in buildings built in different eras: the oldest part was opened in 1910, whilst the most modern open-plan part of the school is 20 years old.
-The school has ten classrooms in these permanent buildings, with a further eleven classrooms housed in `temporary' hutted accommodation.
+The classes are all accommodated in one building.
+The school has eighteen classrooms.
 There is a well-established & stocked library.

-The local education authority Kent County Council has re-organised the schools on the Isle of Sheppey and Halfway Houses Primary School is now a three form of entry 4-11 primary school.
-As part of this re-organisation KCC are currently assessing the school site and planning ways to provide classrooms fit for the 21st Century.
+The local education authority Kent County Council has re-organised the schools on the Isle of Sheppey and Halfway Houses Primary School is now a three form of entry 4-11 academy primary school.

 A large flat area of grassed playing field enhances the site, and there are substantial tarmac-covered playground areas.